 This five-star retreat is one of the best hotels in Provence.
 Positioned in a wondrous location overlooking the Luberon Valley, Les Bories also boasts a poolside casual restaurant, full-service spa, and Michelin-starred restaurant.
 View hotel website »

-This trip is rated Moderate.
 The trip alternates relatively flat routes with some hilly rides.
-Distances average 45 km (28 mi.) with longer options every day, including the Century Ride of 100 km and the climb up Mont Ventoux.
+Distances average 45 km (28 mi.) with longer options every day, including a spectacular ride of 80 km (50 mi.) and the climb up the Gorges de la Nesque.
 In general, we follow small, quiet roads, though it can be busier in and around towns and at river crossings.
 Routes go through vineyards, olive groves, forests and charming towns.

 - All hotel accommodation